mautic/developer-documentation-new/docs/components/integrations_sync.rst

 .. vale on

-The Sync Order contains all the changes the Sync Engine has determined, and these should report to the Integration.
+The Sync Order contains all the changes the Sync Engine has determined, and these should inform the Integration.
 The Integration should communicate back the ID of any objects created or adjust objects as needed, such as if they get converted from one to another or deleted.

 See :xref:`OrderExecutioner`.